daily Broadcast

 And then He rose from the dead and He demonstrated that it’s true.
 And the good news, the happy news, the early Church wasn’t saying, “You have to believe this and you need to do this and why don’t you start living this way and your morals need to be this way.”
 No, they were just going and saying, “Look!
 There’s happy news!
 We all know that we fall short, we all know that we have sinned.
 God visited the planet!
 He died in our place!
 Our sins are forgiven!
 Will you receive it?”

 It was like just going around, telling people, “This is amazing!”
-And so, Paul says, “My circumstances have turned out for the advancement of this message, this amazing, powerful message.”
+And so Paul says, “My circumstances have turned out for the advancement of this message, this amazing, powerful message.”
 “The gospel,” he would write to the Romans, “is the power of God to salvation, to every, single person who believes, to the Jew first, and also to the Greek.”

 Now, he is going to make his point, so Paul, okay, you say it’s an advancement.
 We are still concerned about you.
 How does it advance the gospel?
 Exhibit A: the gospel goes forth.
 Jot that word in.
 The gospel goes forth.

 He says, “So that my imprisonment and the cause of Christ has become,” put a line under, “well known throughout the whole praetorian guard and to everyone else.”
-Now, let’s, again, got to get a little context here.
-We read this through our twenty-first century lens.

 The Roman Empire is in absolute control.
 By this time, Nero happens to be the emperor.
 And he is worshipped as god, and emperor worship is very big.
 But it’s Greek culture, so there are gods on every corner.